ese5160/a14g-final-submission-s25-t18-dualcore/README.md

 Customized Servo Gear: Mechanically interlocks with a linear gear strip mounted along the top edge of the window, converting the servo’s rotational motion into linear sliding motion for precise control.

+### Challenges

+One of the most memorable challenges we faced was designing a flexible and intelligent way for users to control the window’s opening and closing.
+While we initially implemented four Node-RED UI buttons for remote control, we soon realized limitations in real-world edge cases.
+For example, if the Internet connection is lost, users cannot rely on the UI buttons, leaving manual hand-movement as the only fallback, which undermines the intelligence of the system.
+Additionally, simple button controls lack novelty and do not align with the natural user habit of sliding windows by hand.

+To overcome this, Peng Su proposed a pivotal enhancement: integrating the APDS-9960 gesture sensor into our final design.
+This was not part of our original plan but turned out to be a game-changing addition.
+With carefully developed firmware, we enabled intuitive left and right-hand gestures to control window movement in real time.
+This solution not only restored control in offline scenarios but also provided a more natural and engaging user experience, striking the ideal balance between technological innovation and familiar daily habits.

 ## 3. Hardware & Software Requirements

 ## 4. Project Photos & Screenshots